Wednesday 7th November

 Our class teachers are: Mrs Boucher (on: Mondays and Tuesdays)

 & Mrs Belcher (on: Wednesdays, Thursdays and Fridays).

 Monday (indoor PE)

-Tuesday (outdoor PE)
+New day: Thursday (outdoor PE)

-Please make sure you have your PE kit in school on Mondays and Tuesdays.
+Please make sure you have your PE kit in school on Mondays and Thursdays.
 If you wear ear-rings please either take them out on these days or, bring some microporous tape into school to cover them over (if they are newly pierced and/or cannot be removed).

 Please make sure you bring in the following each day: